Rate-Splitting Multiple Access for Integrated Sensing and Communications: A First Experimental Study

 \item $\alpha_p \in [0,1]$: Like $\alpha_c$, $\alpha_p$ is the priority given to communications for the private stream precoders, $\nbp_1[\cdot]$ and $\nbp_2[\cdot]$.
 Again, $\alpha_p \rightarrow 0/1$ implies very high priority given to sensing/communications. \end{itemize} \end{nrem}

-\begin{nrem}[Heuristic precoders] The precoder design is partially inspired by prior theoretical work on ISAC and RSMA (e.g., \cite{XuCC_JTSP_RSMA_ISAC}, \cite{RSMA_NOUM_prototype}), but is adapted and extended in this paper to suit the experimental testbed and RSMA ISAC transmission structure.
-The precoders in (\ref{eq:pc})-(\ref{eq:pr}) are sub-optimal, as they are not obtained by optimizing any performance metrics (e.g., sum throughput for communications, SNR of radar return for sensing).
+\begin{nrem}[Heuristic precoders] The precoders in (\ref{eq:pc})-(\ref{eq:pr}) are sub-optimal\footnote{The heuristic precoders are adaptations driven by specific design inspirations.
+First, the weighted precoder direction design (the linear combination of $u_c/u_i$ and $u_0$) is inspired by theoretical works \cite{XuCC_JTSP_RSMA_ISAC, loli2022ratesplitting}.
+Second, the weighted precoder power design (parameters $t_{comms}$ and $t_p$) is inspired by practical prototyping strategies \cite{RSMA_NOUM_prototype}.}, as they are not obtained by optimizing any performance metrics (e.g., sum throughput for communications, SNR of radar return for sensing).
 However, they are still useful because they are easy to implement, which in turn makes it relatively easier to obtain an \textbf{empirical} \textbf{ISAC performance region} (e.g., the achievable pairs of sum throughput and radar SNR -- see Definition~\ref{def:isac_perf_region} in page 6 for a precise definition) to judge the communications/sensing trade-off associated with each design choice (i.e., RSMA/SDMA with/without dedicated signal).
 Nevertheless, the suboptimality of the precoders means that the gap between the different ISAC performance region boundaries could potentially be enlarged through optimized precoders.
 This is left for future work. \end{nrem}

 Next, we focus on some special cases of (\ref{eq:pc})-(\ref{eq:pr}) that are of interest.